ImehUsoro/risevest-backend-test/README.md

 # risevest-backend-test

-## Implemented this RESTFULL API with Nodejs, Typescript, Express, Postgresql, Redis and Prisma
+## Implemented this RESTFUL API with Nodejs, Typescript, Express, Postgresql, Redis and Prisma

 ### Documentation